oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 #### 2.7.1 Definition

-Curation is required in Ocean to generate a ranked list of SA sorted from high quality to low.
+Curation is required in Ocean to generate a ranked list of services sorted from high quality to low.
 In the decentralized settings, curation could be done with staking mechanism & bonding curves.

 A bonding curves is a fixed curve that bonds reserved token (i.e., Ether or Ocean token) with a local ERC20 boned token for an associated SA: